What should I bring?

 What time can we board?

 On our 7-day trips you may board after 12:00 PM on Saturday.
-We like to shove off by 3 pm at the latest to make the trip from Nassau to the Exumas during daylight hours.
-We can, of course, stay longer to accommodate later arrivals as this is a charter only vessel.
+We like to set sail by 3 pm at the latest to make the trip from Nassau to the Exumas during daylight hours.
+We can, of course, stay longer to accommodate later arrivals as this is a charter only sailboat.
 Keep in mind that if it gets too late, then the captain may decide to leave early Sunday morning instead of Saturday afternoon for safety reasons.
 We recommend flights that land no later than 1 pm to make the 3 pm departure.

 What time do we get off the boat?